 After your tooth extraction, our team is happy to go over your options for tooth replacement including dental bridges, dentures, and dental implants.
 Rest assured knowing that even if you have a tooth pulled, you can still have an attractive, full smile!

-One of the most well-known types of tooth removal is wisdom tooth extraction.
+One of the most well-known types of tooth extractions is wisdom tooth removal.
 Not everyone gets their wisdom teeth and some people have them come in without any trouble, but oftentimes, they can either get stuck, become tilted, or cause crowding when erupting.
 If this is the case for you, we may recommend wisdom tooth removal.
 If you don’t get problematic wisdom teeth removed, it may increase the likelihood of infection or the chance that your nearby teeth will be pushed out of place and change your bite.
 At your intial consultation, we’ll go over each step of your wisdom teeth surgery so you know exactly what to expect.

 Are you in need of an emergency tooth extraction?
 If so, please contact our office at 708-448-7588, and we will do everything we can to see you as soon as possible.
 We don’t ever want patients to have to wait in pain so we provide same-day emergency dental care.